Slice and Bake Cookies - made 6 ways

 White chocolate dipped candy cane swirl

 The holiday special!
-This one does require some extra work but it's well work it.
+This one does require some extra work but it's well worth it.

 Add some peppermint extract to the dough to flavor it.
 Then remove half of the dough from the bowl and flavor the rest red with food coloring.